kareem221215/patika-projects-week2/for loop/readme.md

 -->

-> You can make this project better, please  feel free to contact me [My email](kareem.s.sleman@gmail.com).
+> If you have any suggestions, ideas, or spot any bugs, feel free to open an issue on this repository [Create an Issue] (https://github.com/kareem221215/patika-projects-week2/issues).
-- If you notice a bug or a typo use the tag **"Correction"**.
+- Use the tag **"Correction"** for bugs or typos.
 - If you want to share any ideas to help make this project better, use the tag **"Enhancement"**.
 <details>
     <summary>Contact Me 📨</summary>